Anthony96922/mpxgen/README.md

 `./mpxgen --audio stereo_44100.wav`

-A new audio file named "test.wav" will be made.
-This file is at 228 kHz sample rate so it needs to be resampled. ffmpeg can be used to do this.
-Adjust volume as necessary.

-`ffmpeg -i test.wav -ar 192k mpx.wav`

-Play the newly created audio file:

-`aplay mpx.wav`
+mpxgen will output to your default sound card.

 This is a work in progress.
 Some things that need to be done:
-- Internally resample the audio to 192 kHz
+- Internally resample the audio to 192 kHz *done*
-- Directly output to a sound card (through ALSA / libao)
+- Directly output to a sound card (through ALSA / libao) *done*
 - Allow adjusting output volume if sound card doesn't have a volume control
-- Bring RDS encoder up to par with my PiFmAdv fork
+- Improve RDS encoder feature-set with additions from my PiFmAdv fork